dreth/dreth.github.io/blog/damn_vulnerable_defi_solutions/assets/article.md

 I used Brownie tests to solve it just like in the original challenges which use JS+Hardhat, but using Brownie+Hardhat and Brownie+Anvil.

 If you want to reproduce the same environment I used for it, you can clone the [repo I made as a clean slate](https://github.com/dreth/Damn-Vulnerable-DeFi-Brownie) to solve the challenges with Brownie.
+It took a while to adapt them, but it was a really fun challenge.

 ***